 The fact that your supply of eggs is continuously reducing needn't be cause for concern, however, as it is a natural and continuous process, completely independent of birth control pills, pregnancies, nutritional supplements, or even health or lifestyle.

-You are at your most fertile during your 20s and early 30’s and from your mid-30’s, fertility drops off until menopause.
+You are at your most fertile during your 20s through your mid-30’s.
+Fertility rates drop off after the age of 35 years old until menopause.
 After menopause, it is not possible to get pregnant naturally.

-During most menstrual cycles, one of your eggs ripens and is released from an ovary (ovulation) in preparation for fertilisation.
-However, the decline in the number of your eggs (also called ‘ovarian reserve’) continues faster than that, and from the time you start your periods approximately 1,000 eggs are destined to die each month.
+During most menstrual cycles, one of your eggs develops and becomes mature, allowing it to be released from an ovary (ovulation) in preparation for fertilization.
+However, in order to get 1 good mature egg to develop, you need many eggs to start the process.
+Though 100s of eggs start together, only one wins the race to be ovulated.
+The other eggs will die away.
 Over the course of a lifetime your ovaries will release about 500 eggs in their mature form.
 When the supply of eggs runs out, your ovaries cease to make estrogen, and you will go through the menopause.
 For most women this happens around the age of 50: the average age in the developed world is 51.4 years1.
 From this point onwards you will no longer be able to get pregnant naturally.

 I have heard there is a test to measure how many eggs I have left?
 I read this is measured by Anti-Mullerian hormone and FSH blood tests - what does this mean?